 7. Give it Time

 Our last word of advice is to give it time.
 Growing out bangs can be a long, frustrating process.
-On average, hair grows about a half-inch per month; growing a micro fringe to mermaid-hair length is obviously going to take a long while, so be patient.
-In the meantime, stock up on some dry shampoo (we like the refreshing scent we get from Dove Refresh+Care Detox & Purify Dry Shampoo) to help sop up any excess bang grease that can end up your forehead.
+On average, hair grows about a half-inch per month; growing a micro fringe to mermaid-hair length is obviously going to take a long time, so be patient.
+In the meantime, stock up on some dry shampoo (we like the refreshing scent we get from Dove Refresh+Care Detox & Purify Dry Shampoo to help sop up any excess bang grease that can end up your forehead.

 Did you choose blunt bangs but now find the amount of upkeep that comes with them is too much?
 Well, while all may seem lost, there is a simple solution: part them.
 Unless you went for micro bangs, most fringe styles will be long enough to part to the side.
 Turn yours into a sultry style or more piece-y bangs for an instant update.